The small urban capital of Bhutan, Thimphu, is on the rise.

 “After we started our association, we started collecting plastic bottles from households to sell to scrap dealers.
 Money from the sales are added to a death and damages compensation fund for our community.
 This was the first move that led our community to become more waste-conscious”, she says.
 Today, residents clean the community surroundings twice a week, segregate their waste, continue to collect plastic bottles from all the homes to sell to scrap-dealers, and recycle.

 Karma is proud to live in a clean and environmentally-conscious community.
 She has also become very passionate about advocating proper waste management and believes that education and awareness programs targeted towards the youth, whom she believes litter the most, are critical to reducing waste and encouraging people to become more environmentally-friendly.

-For the full story of Voices of Women Working in Waste in Bhutan, please click the report below:
+For the full story of Voices of Women Working in Waste in Bhutan, please click here.